harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 {:#vaults}
 Two announcements about [vaults][topic vaults] were made in April.
-Vaults are a type of contract known as a [covenant][topic covenants] that warn their users that someone is trying to spend their funds and give the user time to block the spend.
+Vaults are a type of contract known as a [covenant][topic covenants] that produces a warning when someone is trying to spend the covenant's funds, giving the covenant's owner time to block a spend they didn't authorize.
 Bryan Bishop announced a [prototype vault][news94 bishop vault] based on his [proposal][news59 bishop idea] from last year.
 Kevin Loaec and Antoine Poinsot announced their own project, [Revault][news95 revault], that [focuses][news100 revault arch]